“But I only smoked marijuana. How could I overdose?”

 Is Marijuana Laced With Fentanyl a Widespread Problem?

-Fentanyl, a powerful opioid, is 50 to 100 times stronger than morphine.
+Fentanyl, a powerful opioid, is up to 100 times stronger than morphine.
 Just 2 milligrams of the substance can be lethal.
 When other, less-potent drugs are laced with it, they become deadly, too.

 That’s exactly what happened in Vermont.
 And it’s not just happening there.

-Since July, Connecticut has seen nearly 40 drug overdoses across the state that officials believe are linked to marijuana laced with fentanyl.
+In 2021, Connecticut saw 40 drug overdoses across the state that officials believe were linked to marijuana laced with fentanyl.
 In Plymouth, the police department tested a sample of marijuana they collected at an overdose scene, and found that it contained fentanyl.

-The Connecticut Department of Public Health reports that the cases in the state were “dispersed across Connecticut.”
+The Connecticut Department of Public Health reported that the cases in the state were “dispersed across Connecticut.”

 Officials have also identified fentanyl-laced cannabis in New York.
-And in Michigan, eight suspected cases of marijuana laced with fentanyl, occurring between June and November 2021, have been identified.
+And in Michigan, eight suspected cases of marijuana laced with fentanyl, occurring between June and November 2021, were identified.
+Based on fentanyl activity in 2023 and 2024, the DEA has concluded that drug mixtures, including drugs laced with fentanyl, have become the new norm rather than the exception.

 Marijuana Laced With Fentanyl Isn’t a Myth